Drone Laws in Nevada

 Are drones allowed in Nevada?

-Drones are allowed in Nevada for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Nevada for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Nevada legislature
+Specific additional drone use laws by the Nevada legislature

 Assembly Bill AB 239 (2015)

 AB 239 forbids any form of UAS weaponization.
 It also prohibits drone operations within a specified distance of Nevada’s airports and critical facilities.
-Examples of “critical facilities” are petroleum refineries, petroleum/chemical production/storage/transportation, chemical manufacturing, chemical processing facilities, and wastewater treatment plants, etc.
+“Critical facilities” include petroleum refineries, petroleum/chemical production/storage/transportation, chemical manufacturing, chemical processing facilities, wastewater treatment plants etc.

 Exceptions to the above are granted with official permission from the relevant bodies.
 The law also restricts the use of UAVs by public agencies and law enforcement.